andyjduncan/foobarreceiver/README.md

-# Foo Bar service
+# Thing service

-Create a service to receive foos and bars over the network.
-Foos and bars will be posted to this service and should be stored for later retrieval.
+Create a service to receive Things over the network.
+Things come in two
+varieties: Foos and Bars.
+Both Foos and Bars will be posted to this service and should be stored for later retrieval.

-## Formats
+## Thing formats

+All Things have an id.
+Different varieties of Thing have their own specific ids.

 ### Foo format